-What Happens When A Child Is Left Inside A Hot Van Due To The Daycare's Negligence?
+What Happens When a Child is Left Inside a Hot Van or Bus Because of a Daycare's Negligence?

 - The van’s temperature will become deadly as high as 115-120 F, especially in Texas